 Contributions to U.S. economy

-In the 60 years since Lincoln Laboratory’s inception, more than 95 high-technology companies have been started by Laboratory technical staff.
+In the 62 years since Lincoln Laboratory’s inception, about 95 high-technology companies have been started by Laboratory technical staff.
 These companies' services and products range from multimedia software services to advanced semiconductor lithography.
 The steady formation of new companies attests to the Laboratory's continued commitment to pursue technology that is at the forefront of the field.
 And, as the United States relies on high-technology firms for significant contributions to economic vitality, the Laboratory's technology development for the DoD and other government agencies continues to open new frontiers for commercial applications.

 Example Successful Technology Transfers